 Open Society Research Platform

-The deadline for submitting abstracts is November 1
+The deadline to submit abstracts is May 10

-Cross Reference: Call for Submissions, Workshop,Opportunities,Open Society Research Platform
+Cross Reference: Call for Submissions, Conference,Opportunities,Open Society Research Platform